Cline Integration

 4. Restart Cline

-- Once the configuration is saved, restart Cline (VS Code).
+- Once the configuration is saved, restart Cline.

 - When Cline initializes, it will detect the new Cognee server from your config file.

-Type your natural language command to invoke the Cognee server.
+- Type your natural language commands one-by-one to invoke the Cognee server.

 With Cognee integrated into Cline, you can now seamlessly: